Location: 10 minutes drive from Playa d'en Bossa or Ibiza Town

 Facilities: Loungers, parasols, restaurants, bars, massage, beach boutiques, shop, lockers, showers, lifeguards, beach security

-Activities: Pedaloes, electro boats, catamaran rent, diving school
+Activities: Pedaloes, electro boats, sailing, windsurf, stand-up paddle, kayak, diving school

 Size: 1.5 kilometres long, 25-30 metres wide

 Named after the salt lakes in the south of Ibiza, the beach at Las Salinas is the southern most tip of the island and is considered (as far as beaches can be so) to be very cool.

 Tip: If you've the energy, walk towards the watchtower.
 In the off-season it's a great walk to blow the cobwebs away and you can return via the woods.
 In the summer months it allows you to discover the small coves dotted along the rockier part of the coastline; you may even find your own private beach!